slak44/chrome-new-tab/README.md

 Download `ext.crx` and `plugins.zip` from [here](https://github.com/slak44/ChromeNewTab/releases/latest).
 Go to chrome://extensions in your browser, then drag `ext.crx` inside.
 Navigate to the settings page to add buttons, plugins, and themes.
+**IMPORTANT**: Chrome 35 and above disallow installation of non-webstore extensions.
+See [this](https://superuser.com/a/768154/442735) for possible workarounds.

 ## Building the extension